Remove an image from Google

 - • Then you see the image again – click where it says to the right : Full-size image

-- • Then, copy that url (of the full-size image) into a url removal request here, https://www.google.com/webmasters/tools/removals
+- • Then, copy that url (of the full-size image) for a removal request in the public URL removal tool

 - • Note : If you click on Full-size image and still see the image then it has not been deleted from the site and you can not submit a url removal request.
 In these cases, you must refer back to the site and arrange deletion.